pmndrs/zustand/docs/getting-started/introduction.md

 You can use the hook anywhere, without the need of providers.
 Select your state and the consuming component will re-render when that state changes.
+In `BearCounter`, `useStore` refers to the custom hook defined above.
+Zustand also provides its own `useStore` hook, so take care not to confuse them.

 ```jsx
 function BearCounter() {